floatzcss/floatz/README.md

 See it live: http://codepen.io/floatz/pen/aHscp

 ####Nesting spacers
-In real world scenarios it is usually the case that boxes and spacers should be nested.
-For such a case floatz provides subspacers.
+In real world scenarios it is often the case that *boxes* and *spacers* should be nested.
+For such a case *floatz* provides *subspacers*.
 ```
 <div class="flz_box">
   <div class="flz_spacer">